MichalMMac/installapplications-swiftly/README.md

 - At the start of preflight and setupassistant phases number of allowed concurrent downloads starts at `MinDownloadConcurrency`.
 - With each completed download **level of concurrency is increased by one** until the `MaxDownloadConcurrency` is reached.

+### DEPNotify support

+When enabled (`DEPNotifyEnable`) IAS can write status messages to the DEPNotify control file (`DEPNotifyControlFile`).
+IAS also manipulates the DEPNotify progress bar using determinate feature (`DEPNotifyDeterminate`).

+Please note IAS does not launch or quit the DEPNotify application.
+Setting that up is completely up to the administrator.

 ## JSON control file